• Fact Checked

 Consider Keto

-Carbohydrates aren't the enemy, but how and which carbs you eat matter a lot when it comes to PCOS and managing blood sugar levels.
+Carbohydrates aren't the enemy, but how and which carbs you eat matter a lot when it comes to PCOS and managing blood sugar levels3.
 Consider adopting a low-glycemic diet, which swaps refined carbs like white bread and pastries for complex carbs like quinoa, brown rice, and sweet potatoes that don't spike your blood sugar dramatically.

-Some women with PCOS also find success losing weight with a ketogenic diet, which dramatically reduces carbs and trains the body to burn fat for fuel.
+Some women with PCOS also find success losing weight with a ketogenic diet, which dramatically reduces carbs and trains the body to burn fat for fuel4.
 The key is finding the best diet that makes your body feel its best.

 Combine Protein and Fiber

 Protein and fiber are essentially the dynamic duo.
 They help you feel fuller longer, stabilize blood sugar, and support healthy metabolism and body weight management.
 A high-protein diet can be particularly beneficial for PCOS.
-Protein helps preserve muscle mass during weight loss, boosts metabolism, and keeps hunger at bay.
+Protein helps preserve muscle mass during weight loss, boosts metabolism, and keeps hunger at bay5.
 Make sure each meal is centered around quality lean proteins like eggs, Greek yogurt, lean meats, fish, legumes, and tofu.

 A high-fiber diet does wonders for blood sugar regulation and gut health.
 Load up on vegetables, fruits (especially berries), beans, lentils, and whole grains.
 Fiber also feeds your healthy gut bacteria, which increasingly appear to play a role in hormone balance and metabolism.